getsuzie/docs/varnish-cache.md

 ## Installing Varnish

-If your not sure how to install Varnish, below is a guide of using it with either Apache or Nginx on Ubuntu 14.
-SSH into your servr and run the following five commands.
+If you're not sure how to install Varnish, below is a guide of using it with either Apache or Nginx on Ubuntu 14.
+To start SSH into your server and run the following five commands.

 ```
 apt-get install apt-transport-https